wheaney/breezy-desktop/README.md

 #### Nested-GNOME Setup
 A workable demo -- but not a great long-term solutions -- is to use your preferred desktop environment with a GNOME window open in nested mode.
 To do this:
 1. Install `gnome-shell` using your distros package manager (e.g. apt-get, pacman, dnf, etc...).
-This will currently only work with GNOME Shell versions 42-47, so check that using `gnome-shell --version`
+This will currently only work with GNOME Shell versions 42-49, so check that using `gnome-shell --version`
+2. On GNOME 49 and above, you'll also need to install the mutter devkit package
-2. Run the [GNOME setup](#gnome-setup) steps.
+3. Run the [GNOME setup](#gnome-setup) steps.
 You shouldn't need to log out and back in since GNOME will be running nested.
+4. Launch the nested GNOME Shell using:
+  * GNOME 49 and newer: `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --devkit`
-3. Launch the nested GNOME Shell using `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --nested`
+  * Older GNOME versions: `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --nested`
+5. You may have to set developer mode: `gsettings set com.xronlinux.BreezyDesktop developer-mode true`

 #### Breezy GNOME Usage